 Always beware of any purely subjective claim that this or that will 'improve' a circuit, an amplifier or anything else.
 Without technical backup, test results and measurements, these claims are almost invariably bogus.
 Double-blind (or ABX) testing is the only subjective test methodology that can be believed.

-I have yet to hear from anyone who can give a plausible explanation or send me test results or a sound file that demonstrates the difference between any two mains leads, all else being equal.
-This is strictly snake-oil and should be avoided.
+I have yet to hear from anyone who can give a plausible explanation or send me test results or a sound file that demonstrates the difference between any two mains leads or even two 'equivalent' power supplies, all else being equal.
+This is snake-oil and should be avoided.
 In a (very) few cases, the use of a mains lead that has an outer shield might reduce noise, but it can have little effect on anything else.

 Larger transformers (i.e. higher VA rating) usually have lower losses (watts per VA), both at idle and at full power.
 This is because they need fewer turns of heavier gauge wire with a larger core.
 That means that the DC voltage will be higher than for an otherwise similar transformer of lower rating.
 For example, the DC output from a 25-0-25V 500VA transformer will significantly higher than that from a 25-0-25V 100VA transformer at the same DC load current.
 This is particularly important for Class-A amplifiers, because they draw considerable current 100% of the time.